gamedevware/charon/docs/gamedata/datatypes/all/time.rst

 Time
 ====

 The ``Time`` data type in game data is equivalent to the ``TimeSpan`` data type in C#.
 It is used to store a duration or a time interval, such as the time it takes to complete a task or the length of a cutscene in a game.
-The ``Time`` data type is represented as a string in the format ``HH:mm:ss``, where HH is the number of hours, mm is the number of minutes, and ss is the number of seconds.
+The ``Time`` data type is represented as a string in the format ``[DD.]HH:mm:ss``, where DD is an optional number of days, HH is the number of hours, mm is the number of minutes, and ss is the number of seconds.
+It can also be stored as a plain integer representing the total number of seconds.
+Negative durations are supported.

 For example, if a task takes 2 hours and 30 minutes to complete, the ``Time`` data type value would be ``02:30:00``.